 Info.
 Arch.
 (IA)

-Headspace was an app that really helped me get through the chaos of 2020.
+Headspace was an app that helped me get through the chaos of 2020.
 Having something so accessible and wise in my pocket always seemed to be quite a powerful tool for a human dealing with human things, especially lately.
 When I tried Calm, I found its name ironic when using their annoying navigation to find something interesting.
 That's why I thought it would be an excellent project for some card sorting research.

 Calm is a meditation, sleep, and relaxation app.
 It has over 2 million subscribers making it one of the most successful products available in the meditation space today.

-Out of all the meditation apps out there, Calm is certainly one of the highest quality.
+Out of all the meditation apps out there, Calm is undoubtedly one of the highest quality.
 Checking it out myself, I found their website clean and clear but found a different story entirely when I started using their mobile app, which is the most common product format for most current Calm subscribers.

-The rows of categories ranged from 'Sleep' to 'Mental Fitness' and prioritized a 'Quick & Easy' section near the top, assuming for me that's what I wanted.
+The rows of categories ranged from 'Sleep' to 'Mental Fitness' and prioritized a 'Quick & Easy' section near the top, assuming that's what I wanted.
 I also found the vertical and horizontal scrolling combination a bit jarring and unwelcoming.

 I call this section 'Calm's everything drawer' because it's where they put the content that they didn't know where else to put.